flu-crew/dairy-cattle-hpai-experiment/README.md

 See the respective README.txt files within the folders for details/instructions.
 - [ML_Trees](ML_Trees/): Input and output from the genetic sequence analysis: includes PDF tree figures.
 - [SNV_results](SNV_results/): Variant calling analysis.
 All tables and data generated from within-host variant calling analysis.
-- [Supplemental-Tables-XX.xlsx](): all supplemental tables and data associated with manuscript.
+- [clinical-challenge-study-data.xlsx](): all supplemental tables and data associated with manuscript.